 Council allocates Major District Initiative (MDI) funding which it receives from Development West Coast (DWC).
 We receive \$400,000 from DWC every year, specifically we receive \$100,000 every quarter.
-Potential initiatives can be put forward by community groups and other agencies each year and Council goes through a formal process (following a policy set by DWC)
+Potential initiatives can be put forward by community groups and other agencies each year and Council goes through a formal process (following a policy set by DWC) to allocate the fund.
+Criteria for receiving money from this fund includes:

-Projects must meet the objectives of DWC's Trust Deed, which are to promote sustainable employment opportunities, generate sustainable economic benefits and support projects which are not the ordinary day-to-day running, maintenance and upgrade of the infrastructure that is normally the responsibility of Council or central government.

-Capital projects only are eligible.

-A maximum of 65% of the total project costs can be provided by MDI funds.
+- Projects must meet the objectives of DWC's Trust Deed, which are to promote sustainable employment opportunities, generate sustainable economic benefits and support projects which are not the ordinary day-to-day running, maintenance and upgrade of the infrastructure that is normally the responsibility of Council or central government. - Capital projects only are eligible. - A maximum of 65% of the total project costs can be provided by MDI funds.

-The opportunity for parties to apply for this funding is managed by the Council's Community Development Adviser and includes direct notices to all community groups in the District and public advertising.
+The opportunity for parties to apply for this funding is managed by the Council's Community Development Advisor and includes direct notices to all community groups in the district and public advertising.

-Since 2008 many initiatives in the District have benefited from this funding.
+Since 2008 many initiatives in the district have benefited from this funding.

-For 2015/16 this activity will make up 2.1% of the Councils yearly expenditure.
+For 2015/16 this activity will make up 2.1% of the Council's yearly expenditure.